What Are the Stages of the Customer Lifecycle?

 Stage 4: Purchase

-Stage 4 is crunch time, when consumers make their final decision.
+Stage 4 is crunch time in the customer lifecycle, when consumers make their final decision.
 Providing the help that your potential customers need is critical at this point: 83% of consumers require some degree of support while making an online purchase, and 53% will abandon that purchase if they can’t find a quick answer to their question.

 In addition to self-service, live chat could make the difference between making or losing the sale.
 Over 40% of consumers say that having questions answered by a live person during an online purchase is one of the most important features a website can offer.
 Consider using intelligent escalation to proactively offer chat assistance to customers who seem to need a final push to move from considering your product to actually purchasing it.